Fashion Concepts for 16" Dolls - Click on the photos to go to the page.

 Please do not use my photos or any portion of my website without asking permission.

-I bought a 12" Fashion Royalty doll because I wanted to have a 'grown up' Barbie doll, and although I said at one time that I would never buy any more of them, I have since picked up a few more.
+I bought a 12" Fashion Royalty doll because I wanted to have a 'grown up' Barbie doll, and although I said at one time that I would never buy any more of them, I have since picked up a several more.
 My bad?
-It was inevitable, and Nat was getting lonely.
+It was inevitable, and Nat was getting lonely and needed gorgeous mates.

 Thank you for visiting my site - Dolly Hugs!